 Poke-A-Dot!
 Dinosaurs A to Z is published by popular children’s toy brand Melissa & Doug, and while I would love to credit the author and illustrator who actually put the work into it, they are unfortunately uncredited.

-I like the variety of species featured in the book (most of them true dinosaurs, some of them not).
+The book features a nice, broad variety of prehistoric animals with a few unique entries (most of them true dinosaurs, some of them not).
 The abelisaur Rugops also featured in Mammoth is Mopey, one of the few dinosaurs this book shares with the other ABC books I’ve reviewed.
 I was interested to see Chungkingosaurus: as it also appears in the tycoon game Jurassic World Evolution and as two seperate models by PNSO, I think it must be on the road to wider recognition.
 I’ve long been fascinated with the Transylvanian baron Franz Nopcsa, who founded subdisciple of paleobiology, and first formulated the hypothesis of insular dwarfism, so I was pleased to see the inclusion of one his dinosaurs, Zalmoxes.

 I like the art style, which, when the illustrator is at the top of their game, really lends itself to slightly caricatured yet accurate representation of the animal in question.
 Lambeosaurus, Ichthyosaurus, and Hagryphus in particular are top notch.
 The oviraptor Hagryphus has very well-rendered feathers, and appropriately arranged, too.
 It feels all the more frustrating then when the artist simply coasts and gives us something only vaguely representative of the genus specified.